 What is a transponder key?

 Generally speaking, there are two kinds of automobile keys: transponder and non-transponder.
 Though, sometimes people are confused thinking that their electronic key fobs are transponder keys when, actually, they are not.
-There is also electronic key fobs and keys with built-in remotes which are not the actual key but rather a remote with an electronic chip attached intended to lock and unlock car doors.
+There are also electronic key fobs and keys with built-in remotes which are not the actual key but rather a remote with an electronic chip attached intended to lock and unlock car doors.

 So, what exactly is a transponder key?

 A transponder key is a part of the vehicle’s anti-theft system.
 The word is made up of two parts: Transmitter and Responder.
 The microchip that is embedded into the plastic head of your key receives a signal from your automobile’s antenna ring that is located on the ignition cylinder.
 The car’s computer system must receive a signal from the transponder key to operate.
-Newer systems often use an encryption with a rolling code, which means the code changes every time it’s used.
+Newer systems often use encryption with a rolling code, which means the code changes every time it’s used.
 This is an added measure to prevent car thefts.

 There are two basic types of transponder keys: